Interpolation-Based GR(1) Assumptions Refinement: Interpolation-Based Synthesis

-Refinements of environment assumptions are computed in four steps: (\stepi) production of two inconsistent Boolean formulae from the counterplay and the unrealizable core, (\ii) interpolation between the two Boolean formulae, (\iii) translation of the interpolant into LTL, and (\iv) negation of the translated interpolant.
+Candidate assumption refinements are computed in four steps: (\stepi) production of two inconsistent Boolean formulae from the counterplay and the unrealizable core, (\ii) interpolation between the two Boolean formulae, (\iii) translation of the interpolant into LTL, and (\iv) negation of the translated interpolant.